Back to Blog

 If you’ve spent time researching cookie consent compliance, you’ve probably encountered advice designed for GDPR — the European Union’s privacy regulation that requires explicit opt-in consent before placing any non-essential cookies on a user’s device.
 That approach has created a global expectation that every website needs a cookie consent banner.

-But US state privacy laws take a fundamentally different approach.
-The short answer: most US state privacy laws do not require cookie consent banners.
-Instead, they require you to give consumers the right to opt out of certain data practices — including the sale of personal information, sharing for targeted advertising, and profiling.
-Cookies are relevant only insofar as they enable these activities.
+US state privacy laws take a fundamentally different approach.
+Instead of asking permission first, they require you to give consumers the right to opt out of certain data practices — the sale of personal information, sharing for targeted advertising, and profiling.
+Cookies are relevant only insofar as they enable those activities.
+The obligation that trips businesses up is not the banner they built; it is the browser signal they never wired up.

 This distinction matters because blindly applying a GDPR-style cookie consent framework to your US website can create a worse user experience without actually achieving compliance with the laws that apply to you.
 This guide explains what US state privacy laws actually require when it comes to cookies, consent, and tracking technologies.